GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Experimental Results

-The MMMU benchmark, a widely recognized standard for evaluating multimodal models, was used to assess the performance of our proposed GMAI-VL model on the Health \& Medicine track.
+We further assess the performance of our GMAI-VL on the Health \& Medicine track of MMMU benchmark, which is a widely recognized standard for evaluating multimodal models.
 The experimental results in Table~\ref{tab:mmmu_result} show the model's performance across five key categories: Basic Medical Science (\textbf{BMS}), Clinical Medicine (\textbf{CM}), Diagnostics and Laboratory Medicine (\textbf{DLM}), Pharmacy (\textbf{P}), and Public Health (\textbf{PH}).

-GMAI-VL performs strongly across multiple categories, achieving top scores in \textbf{DLM} (43.3\%), \textbf{P} (50.0\%), and \textbf{PH} (53.3\%), surpassing competitive models like LLaVA-v1.6 and HuatuoGPT-Vision-7B.
-These results highlight the model's proficiency in handling complex tasks requiring diagnostic reasoning, pharmaceutical knowledge, and public health expertise.
-In \textbf{BMS}, GMAI-VL scores 50.0\%, achieve the best performance, demonstrating the model's the capacity of understanding medical knowledge.
-In \textbf{CM}, the model achieves 60.0\%, remaining competitive with other leading models.
-These results underscore the model's ability in processing both clinical and foundational medical information effectively.
-Overall, GMAI-VL achieves an average score of 51.3\% across the Health \& Medicine track, which is a top performance among other models, verifying its versatility in specialized medical domains.
+The results show that (i) GMAI-VL performs strongly across multiple categories, achieving top scores in \textbf{DLM} (43.3\%), \textbf{P} (50.0\%), and \textbf{PH} (53.3\%), surpassing competitive models such as LLaVA-v1.6 and HuatuoGPT-Vision-7B.
+These results highlight the model's proficiency in handling complex tasks that require diagnostic reasoning, pharmaceutical knowledge, and public health expertise. (ii) In \textbf{BMS}, GMAI-VL scores 50.0\%, achieving the best performance and demonstrating its ability to understand medical knowledge. (iii) In \textbf{CM}, the model scores 60.0\%, remaining competitive with other leading models.
+These results underscore the model's effectiveness in processing both clinical and foundational medical information. (iv) Overall, GMAI-VL achieves an average score of 51.3\% across the Health \& Medicine track, ranking among the top models and confirming its versatility in specialized medical domains.